erudit/erudit-ps-documentation/docs/source/tagset/element-article-id.rst

 The attribute ``@pub-id-type`` allows the use of some values, see `JATS for reference <https://jats.nlm.nih.gov/publishing/tag-library/1.2d1/attribute/pub-id-type.html>`_.

-As best practice :term:`Érudit PS` requests the use of one of the following values:
+As best practice :term:`Érudit PS` requests the use of at least one of the following values:

 +--------------------+-------------------------------------------------------+
 | Value              | Description                                           |